7 Trendy Ways to Display Kids Art at Home

 4. Go Digital with Skylight Frames

-While there's a wide variety of digital photo frames on the market these days, we recommend the Skylight Frame.
+There's a wide variety of digital photo frames on the market, but we recommend the Skylight Frame.
 This option:

 Saves physical space while keeping artwork visible.